-B. 1978ITALIAN BASED IN ROME alesandro [at] penso.com
+B. 1978 - ITALIAN BASED IN ROME

-He has won prizes with World Press Photo; Magnum Foundation Emergency Fund Grant; Burn Magazine Emerging Photographer Fund; and Terry O’Neill Tag Award.
-His work from Greece was also the focus of a major exhibition entitled The European Dream: Road to Bruxelles, which travelled through Greece, Italy, France, Switzerland and Belgium, where it was shown at the European Parliament.More
+Motivated by the desire to raise awareness of injustices at Europe’s margins, Alessandro’s work depicts those who find themselves on the receiving end of xenophobia, racism and violence.
+His work from Greece was the focus of a major solo exhibition entitled ‘The European Dream: Road to Bruxelles’, which travelled through Greece, Italy, France, Switzerland and Belgium; where it was shown at the European Parliament.

 For almost seven years, I have been photographing the conditions of refugees, asylum seekers and migrants in Europe, with a particular focus on European Union border countries.
 I have aimed…More

 The project “Migrant Workers Journey” describes and documents the social and human working conditions of migrants employed illegally in Italy in the agricultural sector, mainly as seasonal worker during the…More

 In 2013, due principally to the war in Syria, Bulgaria found itself in the middle of international migration flows like never before.
 Caught completely unprepared for the around 11,000 refugees…More

 - Witness to Serbia's Growing Refugee Crisis by Time